Conifold transitions via affine geometry and mirror symmetry: Examples

 \subsection{Resolving/smoothing nodes}

 We now apply the results of Section \ref{simult_res_sm} to simultaneously resolve and smooth certain sets of nodes in these two examples.
-In $\check B$, let us denote by $\ell_{j,k}$ the edge from $E_{j,k}$ to $F_{j,k}$, which contains a positive node.
-Notice that we can cut each cube with the unique plane passing through the four nodes, this gives us a tropical $2$-cycle $S$ containing the nodes.
-Thus every quadruple of nodes contained in a cube is related in the sense of Definition \ref{pos_nodes_rel}, moreover they are also in a configuration where we can apply Theorem~\ref{resolve_nodes_1}, thus they can be resolved.
-In fact any subset of the $9$ nodes which is a union of quadruples of nodes contained in a cube is in a configuration which can be resolved with the criteria of Section \ref{simult_res_sm}.
-For instance if we take the six nodes inside two cubes sharing a common face (e.g. $\omega_{j,k}$ and $\omega_{j,k+1})$), then these are in a configuration like in Theorem~\ref{resolve_nodes_2}.
+We can cut each cube $\omega_{jk}$ with the unique plane passing through the four nodes.
+This gives us a tropical $2$-cycle $S$ containing the nodes.
+Thus every quadruple of nodes contained in a cube is in a configuration where we can apply Theorem~\ref{resolve_nodes_1}, thus it can be resolved.
+In fact any subset of the $9$ nodes which is a union of such quadruples can be resolved with the criteria of Section \ref{simult_res_sm}.
+For instance the six nodes inside two cubes sharing a common face (e.g. $\omega_{j,k}$ and $\omega_{j,k+1})$), are in a configuration like in Theorem~\ref{resolve_nodes_2}.
 Similarly the seven nodes inside a pair of cubes sharing an edge can be resolved using Corollary \ref{resolve_nodes_cor}.
-We can also resolve all $9$ nodes, by observing that we can find tropical $2$-cycles $S_1$, $S_2$ and $S_3$ which are the squares obtained by cutting the cubes $\omega_{11}$, $\omega_{22}$ and $\omega_{33}$.
-The pairwise intersection of the $S_j$'s is just a point, and therefore Corollary~\ref{resolve_nodes_cor} applies.
+We can also resolve all $9$ nodes, by observing that we can find tropical $2$-cycles $S_1$, $S_2$ and $S_3$ which are the squares obtained by cutting the cubes $\omega_{11}$, $\omega_{22}$ and $\omega_{33}$ (with suitable choices of orientations and vector fields).
+The pairwise intersection of the $S_j$'s is just a node, therefore Corollary~\ref{resolve_nodes_cor} applies.
 The last case is given by $8$ nodes.
-These can also be resolved with a slight refinement of the arguments above.
+For instance, take the $8$ nodes inside $\omega_{11}$, $\omega_{22}$ and $\omega_{23}$.
+Then $\omega_{11}$ shares one node with $\omega_{22}$ and one with $\omega_{23}$, forming configurations as in Corollary \ref{resolve_nodes_cor}.
+The nodes in $\omega_{22}$ and $\omega_{23}$ are as in Theorem \ref{resolve_nodes_2}.

 Let us now discuss the smoothing of the nodes in $\check B$.
 By mirror symmetry, smoothing nodes corresponds to resolving the mirror ones.
 So let us look at $(B, \mathcal P)$.
 Consider for instance the polytopes $\tau_{11}, \tau_{21}, \tau_{31}$ as in Figure \ref{prism3}.
 Then the three square faces of these polytopes which do not contain the vertices $Q_{0,2}$ and $Q_{0,3}$ have a negative node in their barycenter (see also Figure \ref{monodromy} (b)).